Matra MS80 car-by-car histories

 The championship was won, but Matra had to share part of the glory with Ford's Cosworth DFV engine, and this was now to cause problems.
 Matra had done a deal to use Chrysler's Simca engines in their road cars, and this meant severing links with Ford in F1.
 Matra refused to update the MS80s for 1970 regulations, which required bag tanks instead of Matra's polymer resin coated aluminium tanks.
 Matra would build the MS120 range of cars for F1 in 1970, but they would be powered by Matra's latest V12 engines, not the Ford-badged DFV.
 Ken Tyrrell and Jackie Stewart decided to buy cars from the ambitious new March Engineering instead, while secretly planning the first Tyrrell F1 car for 1971.

 Of the two MS80s, Matra retained MS80-01 in the museum at Romorantin, and it remains in highly original condition.
 The second car went to Antoine Raffaëlli with the MS9, both MS10s and an MS11.
 This car was in poor condition, and was extensively restored after being sold in the early 1990s.
-It remains in French ownership, but ran at Goodwood's Festival of Speed in 2009, and has been demonstrated by Jackie Stewart at other events.
+It remains in French ownership, but ran at Goodwood's Festival of Speed four times between 2009 and 2019, and has been demonstrated by Jackie Stewart at other events.
 A third monocoque was built in 1969, but was not needed as neither car suffered any accidents.
 It was built up into a complete car by Jean-Paul Humbert's Matra specialists EPAF, and was shown for the first time at Retromobile in 2007.
-The car passed into English ownership in 2008, and joined Abba Kogan's Matra collection in 2011.
+It was used in historic racing by its next two owners before joining a private collection in 2017.

 Race